Patient Story: Making an Impact in Glioblastoma Treatment

 Rick didn’t hesitate to try the new treatment approach which promises fewer and less extensive side effects.
 “The standard of care meant they would treat you for a while, and then you would die,” he says.
 “The new immunotherapy clinical trial at least offers a glimmer of hope.
 There are no guarantees, but there is hope.”

 At PNI, research ranges from basic, laboratory exploration to studies on quality of life.
-Basic research in drug discovery for Alzheimer’s disease, Parkinson’s disease and other brain diseases is under the purview of Venkata Yenugonda, PhD, director of the drug discovery and nanomedicine research program at the John Wayne Cancer Institute.
+Basic research in drug discovery for Alzheimer’s disease, Parkinson’s disease and other brain diseases is under the purview of Venkata Yenugonda, PhD, director of the drug discovery and nanomedicine research program at the Saint John’s Cancer Institute.
 At the other end of the research spectrum, Marlon Saria, PhD, RN, director of the Center for Quality Outcomes and Research at PNI, is leading research to understand the impact of neurological disorders on caretakers and on patient and caregiver quality of life issues.

 By combining laboratory and clinical data through translational research programs, PNI can provide patient-specific therapies.
 “What we’re interested in is really making a transformational impact in high-need areas, such as brain cancer, dementia and stroke,” Dr. Kesari says.